wxWidgets/wxWidgets/src/stc/scintilla/README.txt

 have to make a few tweaks to src/stc/scintilla/include/Platform.h to keep the compile working cleanly, but try to keep them minimal.

+5. Adjust the version number in wxStyledTextCtrl::GetLibraryVersionInfo() in src/stc/stc.cpp.in.

-5. Edit the gen_iface.py file.
+6. Edit the gen_iface.py file.
 This is where the Scintilla.iface file is read and the code for stc.h and stc.cpp is generated.
 For all new methods or constant names check if there are similarly named things defined here that are having something special done to them, and then